 Degree-holders of aerospace engineering are primarily employed in the manufacturing, research and development, analysis and design, and the federal government.
 They can also work for government research agencies and satellite platforms across the globe and earn up to $116,500 per year.

 With so many STEM majors available today, students often have a hard time choosing which one suits them best.
 As STEM courses require a great deal of specialization, it is important for students to weigh their skills, talents, and knowledge when choosing which major to pursue.
-A number of factors must also be considered, such as family attitude, passion, salary, and past experiences (Fizzer, Darren, 2013).
+Other than the cost of college itself, a number of factors must also be considered, family attitude, passion, salary, and past experiences (Fizzer, Darren, 2013).

 Family attitude is an influential factor that affects students’ choice of major.
 For instance, students whose parents are running a small business may be inclined to follow a career path that can be useful to their family business.
 With an established business owned by the family, students are likely to take over and hold a high position within their operations.
 Aside from that, family role models also hold significant influence over what students choose as their major.
 (Wildman and Torres, 2002)